18F/18f.gsa.gov/_styleguide/subpages/colors.md

 {% capture colors_description %}
 We are primarily using [18F Brand colors](https://pages.18f.gov/brand/color-palette/).

-Site-specific colors, `$color-medium-hover` and `$color-bright-hover` were created as web-specific extensions of the 18F Brand.
+Site-specific colors, `$theme-color-secondary-darker` and `$theme-color-secondary-darker` were created as web-specific extensions of the 18F Brand.

-U.S. Web Design System colors, `$color-gray` and `$color-gray-lightest`, were pulled for utility use.
+U.S. Web Design System colors, `$color-gray` and `$theme-color-base-lightest`, were pulled for utility use.
 {% endcapture %}

 {% include details-code.html